oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/Weight.md

 The `Weight` class also has an implicit `serde` value defined on it, which is an instance of the `Serde` type class.
 The `Serde` type class is used to serialize and deserialize instances of a type.
 The `serde` instance is defined using the `forProduct1` method of the `Serde` companion object, which takes two functions as arguments.
 The first function is used to construct a new `Weight` instance from a single argument of type `BigInteger`.
 The second function is used to extract the `BigInteger` value from a `Weight` instance.

-Overall, the `Weight` class and object are used to represent and manipulate weights in the Alephium protocol.
+Overall, the `Weight` class and object are used to represent and manipulate weights in the Oxygenium protocol.
 The `Weight` class is defined as a value class to optimize memory usage, and it has methods for addition and multiplication.
 The `Weight` object has methods for creating `Weight` instances from `Target` instances and for creating a zero `Weight` instance.
 The `serde` instance is used to serialize and deserialize `Weight` instances.
 ## Questions:
  1. What is the purpose of the `Weight` class and how is it used in the `oxygenium` project?